 1. “Tell me something about yourself”

 Do a quick background check or start the interview with this most common question.
 This question will allow the applicants to talk about their personal and professional background, and when they do, you can then identify their other qualities that are not stated in their resume.

 2. How do you feel about the idea of working remotely?

 This question will assess how your applicant will handle the inherent challenges embedded in a remote working set-up.
 This will help you determine if your applicant has got the essential qualities of a remote worker, such as flexibility, honesty, and dependability.

 3. How do you identify which tasks need to be prioritized?

 As mentioned earlier, flexibility is one great quality a remote worker should have, which can only be attained through time management.
 Hence, this question will allow you to assess if the applicant will still be efficient at his work without you checking on him from time to time.

 Knowing how your applicant will handle difficulties in work, especially that he will be working alone, is a very important piece of information that you as an employer should know beforehand.
 When interviewing the applicant, you can also create scenarios that involve difficult situations and ask the applicant what will be the best way to handle such difficulty.

 Along with your conversation, it is also important to identify if the applicant has good verbal and written communication skills.
 Since all conversations will be through emails and video calls, these qualities will surely be needed.
+To better understand an applicant’s suitability without the constraints of time zones or scheduling conflicts, considering the asynchronous interview method might be an efficient and effective approach.
 Again, be sure to ask these questions so you’ll get a clear understanding of who your applicants are, and so you can also decide better as to who you are going to hire.

 |Click Here For More News and Blog|